hans-mayer/blog/_posts/2026-03-15-PPP-with-NTRIP-source-and-rtknavi_qt.markdown

 As GNSS receiver I used my brand new [u-blox ZED-X20P](/2026/03/09/u-blox_ZED-X20P.html){:target="_blank"} <br>
 to manage this device I use the [gpsd](https://gitlab.com/gpsd/gpsd){:target="_blank"} package.

 The method is quite simple.
 Use `rtknavi_qt` to configure a `rover / base station` setup.
-Rover is the own GNSS receiver with a fix mounted antenna.
+Rover is the own GNSS receiver with a stationary antenna.
 The base station is an external RTCM stream.
 So feed RTCM date as a NTRIP ( Networked Transport of RTCM via Internet Protocol ) stream to rtknavi_qt. rtknavi_qt is part of the package RTKlib which can be found here [github.com/rtklibexplorer/RTKLIB](https://github.com/rtklibexplorer/RTKLIB){:target="_blank"}.
 I run it on Debian Linux.

 To do so, one must use any NTRIP caster.
 There are several available for free and of course also some commercial.
 In any case you have to register as you need username and password.

-This methode doesn't differ very much to method (4).
-The only difference: now the processing is done by rtknavi_qt, in (4) it was done by the u-blox receiver itself.
+This method doesn't differ much from method (4).
+The main difference: processing is now handled by `rtknavi_qt`, whereas in (4) it was calculated on-board by the u-blox receiver itself.

-To prepare my u-blox for this job I run the following commands:
+To prepare my u-blox for this task, I run the following commands to enable RAWX and SFRBX messages:

 <pre>
 ubxtool -z CFG-MSGOUT-UBX_RXM_SFRBX_UART1,1 | grep ACK-ACK